dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3969: Addressing core issues is crucial for lasting happiness.
+### T3969: Addressing underlying issues is also important for well-being.

 |Support|
 |---|